-Forgiveness is one of those things we all know we should do, but often have a hard time with.
-Our culture has heavily been influenced by Christianity, whose greatest hero embodied this value, and so it is a very common theme in the West.
+Forgiveness is one of those things we know we should do, but often struggle with when it comes time to deliver.
+Western culture has heavily been influenced by Christianity, whose greatest hero embodied this value, and so it is a very common theme in the West.
 Philosophies popular in the East, like Buddhism, also enshrine forgiveness as a key to a happy life.
 As much as cultures around the world value vengeance as a show of strength, they value forgiveness for the same reason.

 Today I choose to forgive others,

 For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.Matthew 6:14-15

 Forgiveness being withheld from God has consequences both in this life and in the hereafter.

 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.Ephesians 4:32

 3. As an act of empathy and compassion for the other person.

 Often, when we put ourselves in the shoes of the other person, we can see the forces that led them to do what they did.
 That doesn’t in any way justify it when others do us wrong, but it can help us in the process of moving forward.

 According to John Hopkins Medicine, as elite and mainstream as it gets, forgiveness has been linked to “lowering the risk of heart attack; improving cholesterol levels and sleep; and reducing pain, blood pressure, and levels of anxiety, depression and stress.
 And research points to an increase in the forgiveness-health connection as you age.”
 (Health Benefits Of Forgiveness)